Updated: Aug 6

-Coronavirus disease 2019 (COVID-19) is a novel, respiratory illness that can be spread from person to person particularly through coughs or sneezes, which is also known as airborne transmission.
+Coronavirus (COVID-19) is a respiratory illness that spreads from person to person particularly through coughs or sneezes, which is also known as airborne transmission.
 The probability of spreading COVID-19 is more likely when people are in close contact with one another (within about 6 feet).
-Check out the CDC’s Coronavirus Disease 2019 (COVID-19) and You Factsheet for information about protecting yourself and others against COVID-19.
+Check out the CDC’s Things to Know about the COVID-19 Pandemic for information about protecting yourself and others against COVID-19.

 Find Trusted News Sources

-There are a lot of rumors and misinformation spreading about COVID-19.
+Over the past year, there has been a lot of misinformation spread about COVID-19, so it’s important to be cautious and always double-check sources.
 To limit our own spread of misinformation, we’ll use this section to link you to verified news sources who are providing free access to information.

 CBS Philly: https://philadelphia.cbslocal.com/